Oh, hey, the aliens wish to communicate with us. They're speaking into the communication apparatus now...

 The rachni communicate telepathically and refer to it as "singing", and colours also appear to be part of their language.
 The only way they can communicate with other species is by possessing recently dead or about-to-die organics.

 On another track, the elcor are perfectly capable of speaking English with the aid of Translator Microbes.
 However, the intent of what they say to one another is expressed through miniscule body language and pheromones, which the translator apparently can't interpret.
 As a result, elcor sound like they speak in a mumbling monotone and have to state the emotion that precedes a statement whenever they speak to someone who's not elcor.
 Such as, "Nostalgic delight: Ah, good to see you, old friend.".
-Naturally, an insane/genius human producer decides to make a production of Hamlet using an all-elcor cast.
+Naturally, an insane/genius human producer decided to make a production of Hamlet using an all-elcor cast.
 Hilarity Ensues.
 "Insincere endorsement: You have not seen Hamlet until you have seen it performed by Elcor."
 Another elcor hacks its translator so it can control the intent of what it says, which normal translators display automatically.

 The hanar normally communicate through bio-luminescence, and have to have a device that translates their light-flickering into speech in order for people to understand them.
 Even then, their voices come out with a very noticeable echo.
 Thane claims that he can understand hanar light-speech without a translator, as he's lived among them all his life; even then, his eyes had to be altered so that he could see the full range of colors the hanar use, including a few in the ultraviolet spectrum.